dusty-nv/jetson-containers/README.md

 ### sudo NOPASSWD

-Seeing as Ubuntu users aren't by default in the `docker` group, they need to run docker commands with `sudo`, and the build tools do that.
-Hence you could randomly be asked for your sudo password during builds.
+Seeing as Ubuntu users aren't by default in the `docker` group, they need to run docker commands with `sudo`, as do the build tools.
+Hence you could be randomly asked for your sudo password during builds.
 To disable sudo from repeatedly asking you for your password, run `sudo visudo` and add this to the end:

 ```
 your_username ALL=(ALL) NOPASSWD: ALL